Trees That Belong Here

 The white-bark beauty that grows while you watch.

-- Stunning white and cream peeling bark — year-round visual interest even in winter.
+- Stunning white and cream peeling bark — year-round visual interest.

 - One of the fastest-growing shade trees in Texas — 3 to 5 feet per year.